 What Do The FCCI Believe Cacao Graders Should Know?

-The FCCI runs a three-day training course, the Cacao Grader Intensive course.
+The FCCI runs a three-day the Cacao Grader Intensive training course.
 This is not currently graded, although Dr Martin tells me the FCCI “eventually plan to offer a certification course, in some ways modeled after the Q certification process in coffee”.

 Describing the current course as an “introductory” one, she tells me it includes lectures on the history and culture of fine cacao and chocolate, the factors that affect quality (genetics and agronomy, post-harvest processing, storage and transport, chocolate-making), the science of flavour and sensory analysis, the supply chain, and ethics and transparency.

 - Cut tests

 - Cacao sample organoleptic (sensory) evaluation